mincong-h/mincong-h.github.io/_posts/2022-07-17-my-hackathon-projects-at-datadog.md

 ## Conclusion

 Today I shared the previous Hackathon projects with you in this article.
-I showed the 4 projects that I did: auto-completion for Python scripts; the completable features refactoring and Vavr integration; the Datadog Instant, providing Google-like instant recommendations in the search bar; and the Temporal Java worker to write workflows in Java.
-Then I also shared some lessons learned from these projects.
+I showed the 5 projects that I did: auto-completion for Python scripts; the completable features refactoring and Vavr integration; the Datadog Instant, providing Google-like instant recommendations in the search bar; the Temporal Java worker to write workflows in Java; and finally the query troubleshooting assistant.
+I also shared some lessons learned from these projects.
 Interested to know more?
 You can subscribe to [the feed of my blog](/feed.xml), follow me on [Twitter](https://twitter.com/mincong_h) or